stfnbssl/wizzi.apps/README.md

-# wizzi.webapp
+# wizzi.apps
-The Wizzi webapp that you run on your desktop when coding Wizzi Productions.
+The Wizzi Apps, that you run on your desktop, support the development and test of Wizzi Productions.